 - Drive carefully.
 Drivers moving about on Halloween should exercise extra caution.
 When travelling through residential areas, make sure you turn on your car’s lights while moving through neighborhoods so trick-or-treaters can spot you.
 It’s also wise to travel slower than you usually would in case you need to make a sudden stop.

 - Check candy.
 Unfortunately, some individuals use Halloween as an opportunity to harm children with toxic candy or by hiding things like pins and razors inside of treats.
 Inspect your children’s treats once they finish trick-or-treating.
 Discard anything that looks homemade, repackaged, opened, or suspicious.

 - Drink responsibly.
 Many adults host costume parties or attend bars for Halloween events.
 If you plan to attend such an event, make sure you have a designated driver or use a taxi or ridesharing app like Uber or Lyft to get home safely.
 If you plan on hosting an event and serving alcohol, make sure all your guests are of legal age to drink and don’t get behind the wheel after drinking.

 Most of these tips are general common sense, so don’t let the fun of the evening distract you from being safe during Halloween.
-If you or a loved one suffer an injury that you believe happened due to another party’s negligence, address your medical concerns first and then reach out to a reliable personal injury attorney to discuss your options for legal recourse.
+If you or a loved one suffer an injury that you believe happened due to another party’s negligence, address your medical concerns first and then reach out to a reliable Dayton personal injury lawyer to discuss your options for legal recourse.